putkoff/chatGPT-Discord-Boit/README.md

 ### abstract_ai Module

-The `abstract_ai` module provides a structured framework to interact with the GPT-3 model.
+The `abstract_ai` module provides a structured framework to interact with the gpt-ALL model.
 Key components include:

-- **GptManager**: Central class for managing interactions with GPT-3.
+- **GptManager**: Central class for managing interactions with gpt-ALL.
 - **ApiManager**: Manages API keys and headers.
 - **ModelManager**: Handles model selection and querying.
 - **PromptManager**: Manages prompt generation and token distribution.
-- **ResponseManager**: Handles and processes responses from GPT-3.
+- **ResponseManager**: Handles and processes responses from gpt-ALL.

 #### GptManager

 - **update_response_mgr**: Updates the `ResponseManager` instance.
-- **get_query**: Retrieves responses from GPT-3.
+- **get_query**: Retrieves responses from gpt-ALL.
 - **update_all**: Synchronizes all managers.
 - **submit_query**: Manages sending and receiving queries.